-- Сomplex setup.
+- Complex setup.
 It’s not enough to buy a system; you will need a developer familiar with the technologies to make right configurations.

 - Overfeatured.
 It is overloaded with capabilities and expensive for small-and-middle-sized businesses.

 - Open source.
 It means Alfresco is highly and easily customizable, open for unlimited integration with other platforms.
-License for Enterprise Edition is less comparing to other ECMS.
+Besides, if the question of how much does alfresco enterprise cost is decisive for you, you will be pleasantly surprised that License for Enterprise Edition is less comparing to other ECMS.